-- Membership is open to anyone wishing to participate. - Membership requires a commitment to: - attend meetings in person, by webinar or by conference call; - exercise voting responsibility within prescribed time limits as may be established; and - contribute and share expertise throughout the development process of standards documents. - Repeatedly failing to complete ballots before the close of the voting period, not attending meetings or an absence for a period of 12 months will result in the member being removed from the WG.
+- Membership is open to anyone wishing to participate. - Membership requires a commitment to: - attend meetings in person, by webinar or by conference call; - exercise voting responsibility within prescribed time limits as may be established; and - contribute and share expertise throughout the development process of standards documents. - Repeatedly failing to complete ballots before the close of the voting period, not attending meetings, or an absence for a period of 12 months may result in demotion to working group subscriber.